tomhrr/dale/doc/1-2-setup.md

 dependency required for testing: it can be installed by running `cpan IPC::Run`, or by way of the system package manager.

-### Building on OS X
+### Common build problems

+#### FFI

+cmake needs to know the location of the ffi.h header.
+If this isn't found in a default location, then it has to be provided during the third step: e.g.

+        cmake ../dale -DFFI_INCLUDE_DIR=/usr/include/i386-linux-gnu/

+#### C compiler

 Internally, the compiler uses the system's C compiler (`cc`) for assembly and linking.
-If the version of LLVM being used produces assembly that can't be handled by the system's compiler, then errors about 'unknown directives' may be seen.
-The easiest way to fix this is to make sure that `cc` maps to a version of `clang` that refers to the same version of LLVM as that set via DLLVM\_CONFIG.
-With Homebrew, this is done like so:
+If the version of LLVM being used produces assembly that can't be processed by the system's compiler, then errors about 'unknown directives', problems with relocation and similar may be seen.
+The easiest way to fix this is to get the version of `clang` that corresponds to the version of LLVM used for the build (per `-DLLVM\_CONFIG`) and set it to be used as part of the build via the `-DCC` option.
+For example, on current Debian (Buster):

-        brew install llvm --with-clang
-        ln -s /usr/local/Cellar/llvm/{version}/bin/clang /usr/local/bin/cc
-        export PATH=/usr/local/bin:$PATH

-prior to running a build as per the previous instructions.
+    apt-get install llvm-7-dev clang-7
+    cmake ../dale -DLLVM_CONFIG=/usr/bin/llvm-config-7 \
+                  -DCC=/usr/bin/clang-7

 ### Hello world